From Newborn Sleep Patterns towards Healthy Sleep Habits

 can also

-sleep for longer stretches.
+sleep for longer stretches

-Around 3 to 4 months old, the
+Around 3 to 4 months old,

-circadian rhythm has usually set in.
-Sleep at night will
+circadian rhythm has usually set in

 be different and - in spite of night awakenings - longer than during